anfederico/cryptoview/README.md

     └── settings.py
 ```

-## Run it local or on Heroku
+## Deploy it

-To run it locally, just start up the web application and updater files.
-The updaters script is what is tracking the account equity and updating the mongo database.
-```
-python app.py
-python updaters.py
-```
+***Heroku***
 The reason it runs separately is to keep web hosting free, if you decide to host it on Heroku.
-By handling the background tasks locally, you can run app.py in sandbox mode on Heroku and handle the updaters file on your local computer.
+By handling the background tasks locally, you can run the app in sandbox mode on Heroku and handle the updaters file on your local computer.
+Fork the repository, create a Heroku sandbox app, and deploy straight from your forked repository.

+***Locally***
+After the app is running on Heroku, start tracking your equity locally by running the following file.
+This is optional and you can turn it on/off whenever you like, however you'll have missing dates in your equity curve.
 Since mlab is an online database, both Heroku and your local computer can communicate through it.
 I prefer this method because I can access my portfolio from anywhere online without paying for extra Heroku dynos.
-All you have to do is fork the repository, deploy from it through Heroku, and then once it is deployed, run updaters.py on your local computer.
+```
+/cryptoview
+└── updaters.py
+```

 ## Contributions
 Please [create an issue](https://github.com/anfederico/cryptoview/issues/new) for any ideas/comments/features you'd like to see or implement yourself!